akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 ## Stopping

 Classic actors can be stopped with the `stop` method of `ActorContext` or `ActorSystem`.
-In Typed an actor is stopping itself by returning `Behaviors.stopped`.
+In Typed an actor stops itself by returning `Behaviors.stopped`.
 There is also a `stop` method in the `ActorContext` but it can only be used for stopping direct child actors and not any arbitrary actor.

 `PoisonPill` is not supported in Typed.
 Instead, if you need to request an actor to stop you should